qtinuum/QtnProperty/README.md

 If the function isn't called for some reason you will see an empty property widget and some warnings in application output.
 You should call it manually (for example somewhere in the main function).
 Pass **resetIcon**  parameter if you want to override default reset icon for resettable properties.

+##Step 3.
-3. If you want to use *.pef files to generate properties C++ code you need to build QtnPEG executable.
+If you want to use *.pef files to generate properties C++ code you need to build QtnPEG executable.

+##Step 4.
-4. To use *.pef files in your project you need to add the following things into you pro file:
+To use *.pef files in your project you need to add the following things into you pro file:

 * Define PEG_TOOL variable as full path to the QtnPEG executable
 * include PEG.pri file